 Currency in the mobile advertising marketplace is the viewable impression, for duration, by a human, in the target audience of choice.
-The measurement guidelines supporting this are complete for Mobile Web, Mobile In-App and Location-Based Advertising and the MMA will continue to work with the Media Rating Council (MRC), the IAB and other industry groups to update these as needed.
+As of 31 October 2017 the measurement guidelines supporting this are complete for Mobile Web, Mobile In-App and Location-Based Advertising and the MMA will continue to work with the Media Rating Council (MRC), the IAB and other industry groups to update these as needed.

 Final Mobile In-App and Mobile Web Advertising Measurement Guidelines